Faculty and Staff

 Eric’s research interests focus on the situated learning of emerging science teachers during student teaching, how they work and learn with their cooperating teacher, and how that preparation is integral to the effective teaching of science.
 He is especially interested in how impactful science teachers engage all students, especially those from traditionally underrepresented groups, giving all greater opportunity for success in this discipline.
 In addition, he works closely with many local schools connecting volunteers from Carleton with local science classrooms and enrichment opportunities.

-Sign up for Eric Swan McDonald's Winter 2015 office hours here
+Sign up for Eric Swan McDonald's Spring 2015 office hours here